Contact me and we'll be in touch soon!

 -

 Health Care and Wellness: As a member of the Health Care & Wellness Committee, Edwin supports expanding access to healthcare and mental health services, consistent with his background in public health and social work.
-While specific health bills of his are not yet highlighted in media, his career in public mental health (alongside his predecessor’s legacy in suicide prevention and mental health) suggests he will continue efforts to improve behavioral health resources and ensure vulnerable populations (like immigrants, refugees, and low-income families) can access care.
+Currently in Committee is HB 1792 that seeks to centralize nursing certifications, removing the current patchwork of oversight agencies, creating a more straightforward way to certification for nurses, and a safer environment for all patients.
+Rep Obras's career in public mental health, alongside his predecessor’s legacy in suicide prevention and mental health, show his commitment to improving behavioral health resources and ensuring vulnerable populations can access care.

 -